 Grief?

-Death of a loved one.
-This is following the death of a partner, parent, child, sibling, or close friend.
+Grief following the death of a partner, parent, child, sibling, or close friend.
+This kind of loss can feel disorienting, deeply personal, and life-altering.

 Healing Trauma